lynxgav/COVID19-vaccination/README.md

 The contact matrix after the first lockdown in April 2020 was inferred using the Dutch matrix from the publication:

-> Jantien A. Backer, Liesbeth Mollema, R.A.
-Eric Vos, Don Klinkenberg, Fiona R.M. van der Klis, Hester E. de Melker, Susan van den Hof, Jacco Wallinga The impact of physical distancing measures against COVID-19 transmission on contacts and mixing patterns in the Netherlands: repeated cross-sectional surveys in 2016/2017, April 2020 and June 2020 medRxiv 2020.05.18.20101501; doi: https://doi.org/10.1101/2020.05.18.20101501
+> Backer JA, Mollema L, Vos ER, Klinkenberg D, van der Klis FR, deMelker HE, et al. Impact of physical distancing measures against COVID-19 on contacts and mixing patterns: repeated cross-sectional surveys, the Netherlands, 201617, April 2020 and June 2020.
+Eurosurveillance.
+2021;26(8). doi:https://doi.org/10.2807/1560-7917.ES.2021.26.8.2000994.

 ### Demographic data